 From food waste diagnosis to a holistic urban strategy

 How can cities reduce food waste effectively and efficiently?
-Eurocities and Milan Urban Food Policy Pact invite FoodWIN to share our experience on how cities can conduct a food waste analysis and diagnosis to co-create a food waste strategy.
-In this webinar, frontrunning cities Milan and Bruges will also share their experiences with putting theory into practice!
+Eurocities and Milan Urban Food Policy Pact invited FoodWIN to share our experience on how cities can conduct a food waste analysis and diagnosis to co-create a food waste strategy.
+In this webinar, frontrunning cities Milan and Bruges also shared their experiences with putting theory into practice!